hwa6/marketplace.js/README.md

 :exclamation::exclamation::exclamation:\
 **Henry Edit**:\
-:exclamation::exclamation::exclamation:\
 After npm install, duplicate the .env.example file into a new file just called .env\
 Change the second line, 'MONGO_URI =' to the line I put in the groupme.\
-Then it should run when you start the app! \
+Then it should run when you start the app!
+:exclamation::exclamation::exclamation:\

 ```bash
 # Get the latest snapshot